 636for SSL enabled)

-Root DN: specify the LDAP search base DN, for example
+Root DN: specify the LDAP search base DN for users or groups, for example

 OU=test,DC=company,DC=com.
 It might be useful in large domains to limit the number of search results.

 When an AD user is a member of both Admin and Read-Only groups, as configured in Runecast Analyzer, his privilege level will be set to highest one.
 If configured, organization assignment is taken into account to define the permissions scope.